‘THE HUNGRY EARTH’/’COLD BLOOD’

 Chris gives names to the Silurians, which weren’t given to them in their first TV story.
 He also delves into the Silurians’ characters and does address the moral themes echoed from those original stories.

-When I saw the first episode, I was on a drama camp planning weekend at the time.
-I saw the episode with my friends.
-Some say they found it slow, but it gradually builds up on the Silurian story.
+When I watched this episode for the first time, I was on a drama camp planning weekend with some friends of mine.
+Some said that they found this episode slow, but it gradually builds up on the Silurian story.

 I got a thrill when Matt’s Doctor knew who these mysterious aliens were.
 Matt’s Doctor gets to pull everyone together and I did like that scene where he meets Alaya, the first Silurian to appear in this.